-The American billion-dollar steel scheme naturally causes much alarm in Great Britain, whose long-maintained supremacy in this industry is now rec-ognized as having passed to the United States.
-What the British manufactur-ers especially fear is the operation of States. the combination in connection with the high American tariff and the absence of high American tarif and the absence of all tariff on these products in England.
-As the head of a large concern in the Midlands district points out, the com-bination, under the protective tariff will be able to realize such large profits on the home business that it can afford to dump its surplus productions upon the English market at an actual lass com-

-English market at an actual loss, com-pelling the closing of the English mills.
+The American billion-dollar steel scheme naturally causes much alarm in Britain, whose long-maintained Great supremacy in this industry is now recognized as having passed to the United States.
+What the British manufacturers especially fear is the operation of the combination in connection with the high American tariff and the absence of all tariff on these products in England.
+As the head of a large concern in the Midlands district points out, the com-bination, under the protective tariff will be able to realize such large profits on the home business that it can afford to dump its surplus productions upon the English market at an actual loss, com-pelling the closing of the English mills.
 And the American tariff would prevent the British manufacturers from retali-ating in kind.